mde/ejs/README.md

   - `delimiter`             Character to use for inner delimiter, by default '%'
   - `openDelimiter`         Character to use for opening delimiter, by default '<'
   - `closeDelimiter`        Character to use for closing delimiter, by default '>'
-  - `debug`                 Output generated function body
+  - `debug`                 Outputs generated function body
   - `strict`                When set to `true`, generated function is in strict mode
   - `_with`                 Whether or not to use `with() {}` constructs.
 If `false` then the locals will be stored in the `locals` object.
 Set to `false` in strict mode.